GreenStar Homes Certification Manual Version 4

-Thank you for your interest in making our existing housing stock better.
-This resource is free and open-source to use for residential buildings with the goal to certify through the GreenStar program.
+Thank you for your interest in making the existing housing stock better.
+This resource is free and open-source for use with residential buildings, with a fee for consultation and certification.

-Keep up to date with the latest workbook here which can be used in google sheets or excel.
-Great for design evaluations.
+Keep up-to-date with the latest workbook here, which can be used in Google Sheets or Excel for design evaluations.

 If you are a GreenHome Institute Inspector or just want something to use to evaluate a home onsite for the basic level of GreenStar use our inspection form here.